 Research has shown that rural areas often lack options for specialty treatment programs designed for specific populations such as women.
-The National Institute on Drug Abuse discusses sex and gender differences in substance abuse for women.
+The National Institute on Drug Abuse discusses sex and gender differences in substance use disorders, especially for women.

 Women frequently assume caregiving roles, often taking on the responsibility of caring for children, older parents, or other family members.
 Women seeking treatment may be unable to abandon their role as caregiver which presents a significant barrier to care.
 Mothers may perform better in treatment if they can continue to fulfill their role as a caregiver.
 Also, and women may have a better experience in treatment if they can continue treatment at the same facility or with the same providers.